GaloisInc/daedalus/pdf-driver/ISSUES.md

 5. Check consistency of the traditional and stream xrefs in hybrid files.

-6. Add support for linearization and check consistency of linearized data/hints.
+6. Add support for linearization and check consistency of linearized data/hints.  [priority C]

 7. Improve display and reporting of cavities
     - show content of cavities